 I’m standing deep in the dark, acrid-smelling Gomantong Black Cave.

-Outside is classical hot and humid Sandakan Borneo.
-But in here you wouldn’t know it.
+Outside is a classical hot and humid Sandakan Borneo but in here you wouldn’t know it.

 The cave has a much more welcoming cool temperature.